nostr-labs/did-nostr-resolver/README.md

    - Optionally specify relays for discovery
    - View the resolved DID document with verification methods and service endpoints

-3. **Fetching Relays**:
+3. **Fetching Profile Information**:
-   - For existing Nostr users, automatically fetch their preferred relays from kind 10002 events
+   - For existing Nostr users, automatically fetch their profile information
-   - Simplifies the process of configuring relays without manual entry
+   - Extract website URLs and storage endpoints to include in the DID document

 ## 🔐 Security and Privacy

 - All processing happens client-side in the browser
 - No keys or sensitive data ever leave your device
-- Zero network requests except to fetch relay lists (when requested)
+- Zero network requests except to fetch relay lists and profiles (when requested)
 - The tool never requests or stores private keys

 ## 🧪 Technical Details

 - Built with Preact for lightweight DOM operations
-- Uses NostrTools library for Nostr protocol interactions
+- Uses WebSocket for Nostr protocol interactions
-- Implements WebSocket and HTTP API fallbacks for maximum relay compatibility
+- CLI tool compatible with both Node.js and browser environments
 - Follows W3C DID specifications for document structure

 ## 🤝 Contributing